Akil Baddoo Player Props: Tigers vs. Phillies

 Akil Baddoo At The Plate

-- Baddoo has seven doubles, three home runs and 22 walks while hitting .244.
+- Baddoo has seven doubles, three home runs and 22 walks while batting .237.

-- In 52.2% of his games this season (24 of 46), Baddoo has picked up at least one hit, and in eight of those games (17.4%) he recorded more than one.
+- Baddoo has reached base via a hit in 24 games this year (of 47 played), and had multiple hits in eight of those games.

-- Baddoo has driven in a run in 10 games this year (21.7%), including two games with multiple runs batted in.
+- In 10 games this season (21.3%), Baddoo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.